mikemarsian/serially/README.md

      end
    end
 ```
+### Start for Instance

-After creating a Post, you can run `post.serially.start!` to schedule your Post tasks to run serially.
+After creating an instance of a Post, you can run `post.serially.start!` to schedule your Post tasks to run serially.
 They will run one after the other in the scope of the same `Serially::Job`
 in the default `serially` queue.
 An example run:
 ```ruby